evilsocket/opensnitch/wiki/Rules.md

     Instead of allowing `from this executable: wget`, use allow `from this executable` + `from this command line`

     You can narrow it further, by allowing `from this command line` + `from this User ID` + `to this IP` + `to this port`

+- Disable unprivileged namespaces to prevent rules bypass

+  If /proc/sys/kernel/unprivileged_userns_clone is set to 1, change it to 0.
+Until we obtain the checksum of a binary, it's better to set it to 0.